Neko-Life/Discord-Screen-Share-Fix-Audio-on-Linux/readme.md

  # Issues

- * If discord crashes upon changing `pavucontrol-qt` settings or when streaming, try changing input and output device in Voice & Video settings in discord to default, just click default even if it's the same as not changing anything.
+ * If discord crashes when streaming, ignore it.
+Try streaming again, usually only one time crash.

 Tested in Manjaro Linux (Arch)